Agent monitoring

 Agent monitoring, tracing, and observability help teams understand prompts, tool calls, errors, latency, cost, and execution traces.
-Clyra starts from a different question: can this AI coding workflow write code, trigger CI/CD, use credentials, call tools, deploy, publish, or touch production-adjacent systems?
+Clyra starts from a different question: can this AI coding workflow write code, trigger CI/CD, use credentials, call tools, deploy, publish, or affect production?

 The practical difference

 IAM, PAM, NHI, MCP gateways, and runtime policy tools decide who or what can connect, which token exists, or whether a tool call is allowed.
-Those controls matter.
-They do not always show how a normal PR, workflow file, package script, or MCP tool path becomes authority to change a real system.
+Clyra maps how those controls appear in a selected path from a PR, workflow file, package script, or MCP tool to a system change.

 Action control connects the delivery path: actor, authority, action, target, approval, evidence.
 That is the object engineering and security need when they ask whether an AI coding workflow should stay fast, require review, or leave stronger proof.